marcinjahn/technology-notebook/src/docs/programming/javascript/angular/directives.md

 ::: warning Registration
 Our directive has to be registered in a module, just like any component that we create.
-Same as with component, we place the directives in the `declarations` array.
+Similarly to components, we place the directives in the `declarations` array.
 :::